Trans Canada Motorcycle Expedition

 Flights

-• We understand that booking a motorcycle tour of this duration is a big commitment both financially and in terms of time and preparation.
+• We understand that booking a motorcycle trip of this duration is a big commitment both financially and in terms of time and preparation.
 Here are some of the most common questions we are asked before riders make a booking.
 If you wish to meet with us prior to booking to ask more questions, do not hesitate to contact us and we can set up a one-to-one meeting.
-In addition, we hold a Pre-Tour Meeting for the group at our premises between 3 – 6 months prior to the start of the expedition.
+In addition, we plan to hold a Pre-Expedition Meeting for the group between 3 – 6 months prior to the start of the expedition.

 What type of bike do I need?

-Our expeditions are designed so that you can use your own motorcycle.
 We recommend that you use a dual purpose / adventure style bike.
 We support any make and model.
-Our Support Crew ride the Triumph Tiger 900 Rally Pro or Triumph Tiger 1200 Rally Explorer.
-We also have extensive experience with the BMW GS motorcycle range, having ridden them for over 15 years.
+The GlobeBusters Support Crew ride the Triumph Tiger 900 Rally.
+We also have extensive experience with the BMW GS motorcycle range, having ridden them for over 20 years.
 What is important is that you have a reliable and robust bike that you are comfortable riding and has been fully serviced prior to the start and has new tyres.

 What riding experience do I need?